 Up to 75% of the net income from our Affiliate stays in the local community to fund breast health education, breast cancer screening and treatment projects.
-These funding decisions are prioritized by findings from the Community Profile.
+These funding decisions are prioritized by findings from our Community Profile needs assessment process.

-Komen North Central Alabama will award community grants to local non-profit organizations that will provide breast health and breast cancer projects between April 1, 2017 to March 31, 2018.
+In March 2020, Komen North Central Alabama will award community grants to local non-profit organizations that will provide breast health and breast cancer projects between April 1, 2020 to March 31, 2021.

 Statement of Need

 The findings from the 2015 Komen North Central Alabama Community Profile revealed that Calhoun, Coosa, Greene, Hale, Jefferson, Lamar, Lawrence, Madison, Marion, Perry, Randolph, Sumter, Tallapoosa, Walker, and Winston Counties have the highest needs within our service area.